Inanga (instrument)

-The inānga, also known as enanga, ennanga, ikivuvu, and indimbagazo, is a traditional musical instrument played in Burundi, Rwanda, Uganda, and parts of the Democratic Republic of Congo.
-It consists of a flat soundboard with slightly concave sides; on these sides is a surrounding, thick rim, where several notches are made to hold the strings in place.
-Ināngas typically have between six to eight strings.
+The inānga (also known as enanga, ennanga, ikivuvu, and indimbagazo) is a traditional musical instrument played in Burundi, Rwanda, Uganda, and parts of the Democratic Republic of Congo.
+It consists of a slightly concave soundboard framed by a thick notched rim which holds strings in place over the board.
+Ināngas typically have between six and eight strings.

 Construction & use

 Ināngas range from 75 cm to 1 m in length, and 25 to 30 cm in width.
-There are two types of decorations for the soundboard: star shaped or oval incisions, which are referred to as "the eyes of the inanga."
-These serve to distribute sound.
-The soundboard may also be decorated with burnt wood markings.
+There are two types of decorations for the soundboard: star-shaped or oval incisions, which are referred to as "the eyes of the inanga" and serve to distribute sound, and burnt wood markings.
 Ināngas are made of a number of trees, including the igiháhe, umwūngo, umukoni or umunyáre.

 Natural fibers are used to make the strings; traditionally, animal guts or muscle was used, but nowadays, nylon and metal strings can be used.
 These strings are typically grouped into the following: the imihanuro, the top two strings, the imirya y'amajwi-ihibongoza, the middle strings, and the imyakiro, the last two strings.
 The strings actually consist only of one, very long string that's threaded through the notches.
 It is then fastened to a wooden peg.
 The inānga follows the pentatonic scale.
 The player tunes the instrument by tightening and loosening the instrument accordingly.

 The player assumes a sitting posture, resting the instrument against the player's lap.
 The strings are plucked at full length, but timbral distinctions can be made by plucking at different points along the strings' length.
 The inānga is almost always played to accompany the player singing a repeated, melodic motif in a distinct, whispery voice.
 These songs usually concern traditional folklore, historical events, personal experiences, or everyday incidents.